- HR guide

 It is in the interest of every company to ideally equip and support his human resources management.

-This can be achieved by choosing a carefully selected HR software program.
+This can be achieved by choosing a carefully selected HRIS.

 It cannot and should not be a substitute for any of the above responsibilities; however, good software can save a significant amount of time.
 Ideally, it can handle some assignments automatically.